EndesewB/alx-low_level_programming/0x0C-more_malloc_free/README.md

- more memory allocation , free and exit
+the more memory allocation , free and exit